Exclusive: Iran importing missile-grade ore from Germany, France

 "Iran has never violated its international commitment and always remains committed to its obligations," he said.

-Data from the International Aluminium Institute showed Europe produced 2.38 million tonnes of chemical grade alumina between January 2012 and June 2013, accounting for about a third of the total chemical alumina produced globally.
+Data from the International Aluminum Institute showed Europe produced 2.38 million metric tons of chemical grade alumina between January and June 2013, accounting for about a third of the total chemical alumina produced globally.

-"None of the military and defence-related applications use particularly large tonnages of alumina," a Western specialist familiar with alumina processes said.
+"None of the military and defense-related applications use particularly large tonnages of alumina," a Western specialist familiar with alumina processes said.

-A spokesman for EU foreign policy chief Catherine Ashton said the export of all forms of crude aluminium products as well as other aluminium products were prohibited under EU sanctions.
+A spokesman for EU foreign policy chief Catherine Ashton said the export of all forms of crude aluminum products as well as other aluminum products were prohibited under EU sanctions.

-"Whereas the export of aluminium ore - alumina - is not," the spokesman said.
+"Whereas the export of aluminum ore - alumina - is not," the spokesman said.
 "It is an area that may be looked at in the future."

 As of July 1, however, the tightened U.S. sanctions might hamper the alumina trade with Iran as companies involved, who also have U.S. interests could be targeted by Washington.